 Step into this rare, once-in-a-lifetime, turn-key opportunity to run the practice of your dreams.
 Call or email us today, come by and spend some time with us, and be thriving in a few short months!

 Unique opportunity to own a lucrative, well-known practice in beautiful Missoula, Montana.
 Montana Acupuncture Associates LLC (Montana Acupuncture), currently the acupuncture practice of Douglas Womack is located in Montana’s most vibrant city.
 With an active, health-conscious population and consistent return business, the opportunity to have an abundant practice drawing from a large metropolitan area is available from the moment you step in.

-Imagine making well over $200,000 per year working only 3-4 days per week, with plenty of time off and up to three weeks of vacation.
+Imagine making over $250,000 per year working only 3-4 days per week, with plenty of time off and up to three weeks of vacation.
 No marketing necessary—the reputation of this practice keeps a steady flow of new patients streaming in.
 A great reputation and top-ranked web presence, years of records, and consistent patient flow mean you’ll continue to keep your costs predictably low.